cdktf/cdktf-provider-upcloud/docs/managedObjectStoragePolicy.csharp.md

 Policy document, URL-encoded compliant with RFC 3986.

+Extra whitespace and escapes are ignored when determining if the document has changed.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.9.1/docs/resources/managed_object_storage_policy#document ManagedObjectStoragePolicy#document}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.10.0/docs/resources/managed_object_storage_policy#document ManagedObjectStoragePolicy#document}

 ---